top of page

 As Cleveland Heights-University Heights parents/caregivers of those living with disabilities, we believe ALL children deserve the right to learn and thrive in proactive, integrated and rigorous learning environments in a community that provides opportunities, education and collaboration to help them live up to their full potential.

-We warmly invite everyone to join us for our parent support group meetings held most 3rd Mondays of the month from 6:30 pm-7:30 pm, unless special programs are happening that month.
+We warmly invite everyone to join us for our parent support group meetings held every other month on the 3rd Mondays of the month from 6:30 pm-7:30 pm, unless special programs are happening that month.
 Meet other parents who share similar life experiences raising special needs children and have navigated the myriad of choices that must be made to support their children.
 In addition to providing support, the group also addresses specific needs parents may have by connecting them to the resources and training they need.
 It is also during these monthly meetings that we plan collaborative events with the school district in an effort to improve its special education program.
-Meetings are currently VIRTUAL.
-Zoom link is always: https://bit.ly/ECAGCHUH
+Meetings are currently virtual and in-person Zoom link is always: https://bit.ly/ECAGCHUH

 african american history month.png